Twycross Zoo: Life in the Trees

-Life in the Trees exhibits a number of species of both Old and New World monkeys, including black-headed spider monkeys, brown spider monkeys and De Brazza's monkeys to name just a few.
+Life in the Trees exhibits a number of species of both Old and New World Monkeys, including Black and Gold Howler Monkeys, red ruffed Lemurs and De Brazza's monkeys to name just a few.

 Twycross Zoo has one of the largest range of gibbons in Europe and these small apes can be seen in Gibbon Forest.
-There are currently four species of gibbon living here, including northern white-cheeked gibbons, pileated gibbons, siamangs and agile gibbons.
+There are currently four species of gibbon living here, including northern white-cheeked gibbons, pileated gibbons and agile gibbons.
 Gibbon Forest is also home to several smaller vivariums which house different reptiles, amphibians and invertebrates.

 Life in the Trees houses Bornean orangutans.
 In 2014, a termite mound was built in the orangutan enclosure which is used as enrichment, as the holes in the mound can be filled with various items for the orangutans to extract using tools that they prepare from branches and twigs.

 Gruffalo Discovery Land

 In 2021, The Gruffalo Discovery Land was opened.
 The area tells the tale of The Gruffalo, from the children's book of the same name by Julia Donaldson, and houses some of the animals mentioned in the story, such as owls and snakes.
 The area is also home to Butterfly Paradise.

 Butterfly Paradise is a 600 m^{2} walk-through exhibit and was designed by Twycross Zoo staff.
 Visitors follow a winding path through a heavily planted setting where they can see different butterflies and witness the life cycle, from chrysalis to butterfly in the dedicated hatching cabinets.
 Victoria crowned pigeons and other tropical birds can also be found inside.